tedneward/ProfBlog/content/patterns/creational/AbstractFactory/index.md

 title=Abstract Factory
 date=2016-07-02
 type=pattern
-tags=creational patterns, patterns
+tags=pattern, creational
 status=published
 description=A catalog of patterns, revisisted.
 ~~~~~~

-*tl;dr* Patterns, 20 Years Later: The Abstract Factory pattern is often "combined", conceptually, together with [Factory Method](FactoryMethod.html) into a sort of uber-"Factory pattern".
+***tl;dr*** Patterns, 20 Years Later: The Abstract Factory pattern is often "combined", conceptually, together with [Factory Method](../FactoryMethod) into a sort of uber-"Factory pattern".
 The two are distinctly separate in the Gang-of-Four literature, however, and for some pretty good reason, as the intentions are different.
 Subtly so, in some ways, but still different.

 <!--more-->